cockpit-project/cockpit/test/README.md

 [this Fedora guide](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/index.html)
 for more details and recommendations on ensuring it is enabled correctly.

-## Introduction

-Before running the tests, ensure Cockpit has been built where the test suite expects to find it (do NOT run the build step as root):

-    $ ./test/image-prepare

-To run the integration tests run the following (do NOT run the integration tests as root):
+## Preparation and general invocation

+*Warning*: Never run the build, test, or any other command here as root!

+You first need to build cockpit, and install it into a VM:

-    $ ./test/common/run-tests
+    $ test/image-prepare

-The tests will automatically download the VM images they need, so expect that the initial run may take a couple of hours (there are quite a few images to retrieve for different scenario tests).
+This uses the default OS image, which is currently Fedora 35.
+See `$TEST_OS` below how to select a different one.

-Alternatively you can run an individual test like this:
+In most cases you want to run an individual test in a suite, for example:

+    $ test/verify/check-metrics TestCurrentMetrics.testCPU

+You can get a list of tests by inspecting the `def test*` in the source, or by running the suite with `-l`/`--list`:

-    $ ./test/image-prepare
+    $ test/verify/check-metrics -l

+Sometimes you may also want to run all tests in a test file suite:

-    $ ./test/verify/check-session
+    $ test/verify/check-session

-To see more verbose output from the test, use the `--verbose` and/or `--trace` flags:
+To see more verbose output from the test, use the `-v`/`--verbose` and/or `-t`/`--trace` flags:

-    $ ./test/verify/check-session --verbose --trace
+    $ test/verify/check-session --verbose --trace

-In addition if you specify `--sit`, then the test will wait on failure and allow you to log into cockpit and/or the test instance and diagnose the issue.
-An address will be printed of the test instance.
+If you specify `-s`/`--sit` in addition, then the test will wait on failure and allow you to log into cockpit and/or the test instance and diagnose the issue.

-    $ ./test/verify/check-session --trace --sit
+The cockpit and SSH addresses of the test instance will be printed:

+    $ test/verify/check-session -st

+You can also run *all* the tests, with some parallelism:

+    $ test/common/run-tests --test-dir test/verify --jobs 2

+However, this will take *really* long.
+You can specify a subset of tests (see `--help`); but usually it's better to run individual tests locally, and let the CI machinery run all of them in a draft pull request.

+The tests will automatically download the VM images they need, so expect that the initial run may take a few minutes.

+## Interactive browser

 Normally each test starts its own chromium headless browser process on a separate random port.
-To interactively follow what a test is doing, start the browser manually and tell the test which debug port it should attach to:
+To interactively follow what a test is doing:

-    $ chromium-browser --remote-debugging-port=9222 about:blank
+    $ TEST_SHOW_BROWSER=1 test/verify/check-session --trace

+You can also run a test against Firefox instead of Chromium:

-    $ TEST_CDP_PORT=9222 ./test/verify/check-session --trace
+    $ TEST_BROWSER=firefox test/verify/check-session --trace

+See below for details.

+## Manual testing

-Finally, you can conduct manual testing against a test image by starting the image like so:
+You can conduct manual interactive testing against a test image by starting the image like so:

      $ bots/vm-run -s cockpit.socket debian-stable